 George C. Clerk was a committed advocate of STEM education at the pre-tertiary level.
 He taught biology at an all-boys boarding school, Prempeh College in Kumasi, Ghana between 1956 and 1959.
 Moreover, G. C. Clerk taught the microbiology of fermentation, including the biochemistry behind beer-making; paradoxically, he voluntarily practised teetotalism.
 Outside of the life sciences, he taught math to adult education students.
 Such was his adeptness at crisscrossing varied disciplines that much later at the university, he would also teach a required module on the history and philosophy of science to third-year undergraduates.

-In his half-century research career, Clerk made important contributions to botany, plant pathology, ecology and mycology.
+In his half-century research career, Clerk made important contributions to botany, ecology, fungal science and plant pathology.
 In the early 1960s, he was a research officer of the Plant Services Division of the Ministry of Agriculture.
 G. C. Clerk joined the botany faculty of the University of Ghana in August 1964.
 His groundbreaking work on the fungal causes of the black pod disease in cocoa resulted in a Fulbright Research Fellowship at the University of California, Riverside in the United States in the early 1970s.
 In California, George Clerk further investigated the disease mechanism of fungi using transmission electron microscopy.
 He wrote high school textbooks in ecology, statistical analysis and interpretation of biological data.
 Also, he authored university-level books, including his major work, “Crops and their diseases in Ghana,” published in 1974 by the Ghana Publishing Corporation, Tema and for which he received the 1982 Ghana Book Award by the Ghana Book Developing Council of the Ministry of Education in Accra.
-He co-contributed to the African Encyclopaedia.
+He co-contributed to the African Encyclopedia, first published by Oxford University Press in 1974.
 He was the sole Fellow to be inducted into the learned society, the Ghana Academy of Arts and Sciences in the year 1973 - his annus mirabilis.

 George Clerk’s service to his university included a two-term stint as the chairman of the botany department.
 He was the Hall Master and Senior Tutor of the Senior Common Room at Akuafo Hall, a student residence.
 He also served as the Dean of Graduate Studies at the university.
 Nationally, he was on the boards of more than 17 scientific research, cultural and international cooperation committees and agencies including the Council for Scientific and Industrial Research, Cocoa Research Institute of Ghana, Ghana Atomic Energy Commission, Institute for Aquatic Biology (now Water Research Institute), Volta Basin Research Project and the Ghana National UNESCO Commission.
 In the 1970s, he was a regional representative of the Association of African Universities.
 His role as the chief examiner for biology at the West African Examinations Council spanned thirty years.
 Clerk went on sabbatical abroad to Ahmadu Bello University, Zaria and the University of Lagos, both in Nigeria.
 In the 1980s, he taught at the University of Port Harcourt, where he was appointed the Dean of the Faculty of Science.
 He retired fully from university teaching and research activities in 2014, at the age of 83.
 In the dying embers of his life, he sometimes advised graduate students.